Jackief1991/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 - While creating the VM, select the previously created Resource Group
 - While creating the VM, allow it to create a new Virtual Network (Vnet) and Subnet
 - Create a Linux (Ubuntu) VM
-- While create the VM, select the previously created Resource Group and Vnet
+- While creating the VM, select the previously created Resource Group and Vnet
 - Observe Your Virtual Network within Network Watcher

 <br />